Houses and Boarding

 Girls in UIV (Year 9) upwards are split into three Houses: York, Harewell and Newby where they mix with, and mentor, each other.
 As they progress through the years, they assume additional responsibilities and have the opportunity to lead their Houses, before taking on school leadership roles in UVI.

-In Sixth Form, all girls are accommodated in Mary Ward House, a stand-alone building with single rooms, a large social area and a kitchen.
+In Sixth Form, girls are accommodated in Mary Ward House, a stand-alone building with single rooms, a large social area and a kitchen.
 This gives the girls more independence which helps prepare them for university and life beyond.

 There are House Challenges throughout the year; girls have the chance to sing their hearts out in the ‘House Shout’ or give their all at Sports Day, for example.
 The sense of belonging fostered by the House system helps girls to face challenges in a positive and enthusiastic way, building resilience and determination.

 Our happy and busy boarding houses have always been a key part of St Mary’s.
 Girls are stimulated and inspired throughout the whole week, creating a culture of independence, mutual support and close community.
 We offer a safe, caring and disciplined environment where girls can enjoy companionship, fun and a diverse programme of boarding activities during the week and at weekends.
-Just under half of St Mary’s pupils are boarders.
+More than half of St Mary’s pupils are boarders.

 Boarding allows girls to explore a wealth of co-curricular opportunities.
 Pupils have the time and space to develop their own unique skills and talents and our experienced boarding staff enjoy accompanying the girls on this journey.
 Each boarding house has a dedicated and enthusiastic pastoral team which includes a Houseparent and two House Assistants; they are supported by the school nurses and wider pastoral team, including personal tutors.